 Common Misconceptions

 - "We'll save money with Pi."
 Hardware savings are consumed by software development, maintenance, and support costs.
-The $450 per-player savings evaporates when you factor in the first custom development sprint.
+The initial per-player savings evaporates when you factor in the first custom development sprint.

 - "Our IT team can manage it."
 Managing 100 Linux devices requires continuous attention: security patches, SD card replacements, power recovery testing, and software updates.
 IT teams prefer managed appliances over DIY projects.